Ask yourself, would you destroy her, if you really loved her?

 It is in this phase of the relationship when most of us give in to chaos and confusion.

 When she fell in love with you, she trusted you.
 A relationship invariably comes with a concoction of emotions.
-The standard, the impression you set before her will define her expectations from you.
+The standard, the impression you set before she will define her expectations from you.

 The least she expects from you is to be real.